-Division (cutting) of mesh to relieve the tension Removing mesh that has come into the vagina Removal of the vaginal part of the mesh sling Removal of all the mesh sling, including anchors How likely is it my stress urinary incontinence will come back?
-Least likely with this option.
-Less likely than if part or all of the mesh sling is removed.
-More likely than if only mesh that has come into the vagina is removed.
-More likely than with the other surgical options.
+Removal of mesh that has come into the vagina Removal of mesh from the vagina wall Removal of all of the mesh from the vagina wall and the pelvis Will my prolapse come back?
+This is less likely than with the other surgical options.
+This is more likely with this option than just removing the mesh that has come into the vagina.
+This is more likely than with the other surgical options.
 How likely is it this surgery will improve my symptoms?
-It has been shown to be effective for some women, but your symptoms might not improve.
-It's possible that mesh will come into the vagina at a later date.
 It has been shown to be effective for some women, but your symptoms might not improve and you might get new symptoms.
-It's more likely that mesh will come into the vagina again than if all or part of the mesh sling is removed.
 It has been shown to be effective for some women, but your symptoms might not improve and you might get new symptoms.
 It has been shown to be effective for some women, but your symptoms might not improve and you might get new symptoms.
+It's more likely that mesh will come into the vagina again with this option than if all or part of the mesh is removed.
 You will know that all the mesh has been removed (if this is possible), even if symptoms do not improve or get worse.
 How likely am I to have other complications?
-For example, new or worse bladder problems, damage to nerves or organs, pain, numbness or changes in sensation.
-Least likely with this option.
-Less likely than if part or all of the mesh sling is removed.
-More likely than if only mesh that has come into the vagina is removed.
-More likely than with the other surgical options.
+These might be new or worse problems, including damage to nerves or organs, bladder or bowel problems, problems having sex, pain, numbness or changes in sensation.
+Complications are least likely with this option.
+Complications are more likely with this option compared with just removing the mesh that has come into the vagina.
+Complications are more likely than with the other surgical options.